 It’s a hard truth to accept.
 But we’ve all been there.

 I’ll take you through the top reasons why he might leave his wife for you and explain why, most of the time, relationships built around cheating aren’t worth it.
 Let’s get started.

 6 signs he is likely to leave his wife

 1) His marriage is strained and unhappy

-Maybe the man you’re cheating with is really unhappy in his marriage.
+Maybe he’s really unhappy in his marriage.
 He’s facing a lot of strain and stress because they’re genuinely incompatible.
 This can be a sign that he’s going to end his marriage.

-On the flipside, there’s still huge concern as to why he isn’t already divorced, or why he’s looking for a relationship while he’s unavailable.
+There’s still a huge concern as to why he isn’t already divorced or why he’s looking for a relationship while he’s unavailable.

 2) He doesn’t have children

 But if he doesn’t have any children with his wife, there’s less to worry about.
-It’s more likely he might leave his wife for you.
+It’s more likely he might leave his marriage for your relationship.